An Introduction To Breast Reduction Surgery

-What To Expect During Your Surgery Consultation?
+What To Expect During Your Breast Reduction Surgery Consultation in Manchester

-Preparing For Breast Reduction Surgery
+Preparing For Breast Reduction Surgery in Manchester

-Breast reduction surgery often takes between 1.5 and 2.5 hours and is usually done under general anaesthetic.
-Breast reduction normally involves the placement of an incision around the areola and usually a vertical line from the areola down to the breast crease.
+Breast reduction surgery in Manchester often takes between 1.5 and 2.5 hours and is usually done under general anaesthetic.
+Breast reduction surgery normally involves the placement of an incision around the areola and usually a vertical line from the areola down to the breast crease.
 Occasionally an incision is required along the breast crease also.

-The excess breast tissue to removed and the breast reshaped.
-The skin is then draped over the new breast and the wounds are then closed with dissolvable stitches.
-Often liposuction is performed to reduce certain areas of the breast in order to give an improved contour.
+The excess breast tissue is removed and the breast reshaped.
+The skin is then draped over the new breast and the incisions are then closed with dissolvable stitches.
+Often liposuction is performed as part of the breast reduction surgery to reduce certain areas of the breast in order to give an improved contour.
 This is most often performed where there are perceived areas of irregularity.
-With every reduction, there is also an element of lift and it is important to discuss the ideal size for you and your frame.
+With every breast reduction surgery in Manchester, there is also an element of lift and it is important to discuss the ideal size for you and your frame.

-Risks And Complications
+Breast Reduction Surgery Risks And Complications

 Sensation usually changes following breast reduction and the nipples may be hyper or hypo sensitive.
 It is uncommon to have permanent numbness but sensation can take a number of months to return.